metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Steps to take:**

-You can check this by going into the **Admin** > **Data model** for the fields in question.
-If the value is remapped from a restricted table, change it so that Metabase will use the original value from the table.
-Checkout [Metadata editing][data-model].
+1. Go to **Admin Panel** > **Data model** for the fields in question.
+2. If the value is remapped from a restricted table, change it so that Metabase will use the original value from the table.
+See [Metadata editing][data-model] for more information.

 ### Is the question available via signed embedding?